Moment

 For indoor use and low-light conditions.

-If your camera is fully manual, an external light meter can help make sure you always nail the exposure.
+If your camera is fully manual, an external light meter can help ensure you always get the exposure right.
 The reliability of built-in light meters can fade as camera bodies age.

 A pocket-sized unit like the Sekonic L-308X-U Flashmate is small and lightweight enough to throw in a weekend bag.